jeffvader84/piHunter/README.md

 In order to get Raspberry Pi OS ready there are some changes we need to make:
 * After using *BalenaEtcher* to image the Micro SD Card, reconnect the SD card to your computer.
 Then create a blank file and name it **ssh**.
 This will enable ssh on boot and we can connect to the Pi via Headless mode.
 * Get your Network IP information and choose a static IP for both ethernet interfaces for the Pi.
+* Setup port mirroring on the switch to mirror all traffic on the port you are using for the built in ethernet connection on the RaspberryPi
 * Plug the External HDD (HDD) into the RaspberryPi.
 Run the following commands to configure the HDD:
 ```
 $ lsblk
-# make note of the HDD location in /dev directory
+## make note of the HDD location in /dev directory
 $ gdisk /dev/<device>
 $ mkfs.ext4 -L piHunter-xs /dev/<device>
 $ mkswap -L SWAP /dev/<device>
 $ blkid
-# make note of the partition ids
+## make note of the partition ids
 $ sudo vi /etc/fstab
-# add the following lines to fstab
+## add the following lines to fstab
 UUID=<device id> /hunt-xs ext4 defaults  0 0
 UUID=<device id> swap swap
 $ sudo swapon -a